firepear/thrasher-music-catalog/README.md

 `WHERE facets LIKE ?
 AND ( year LIKE ?
 OR year >= ? ) OR artist LIKE ?
 AND artist LIKE ?`

+(No, it's not the most sensical query; it's an example.)

 So `&&` and `||` are the logical operators they look like, and map to `AND` and `OR`.
-Doubled parens (`((` and `))`) are escapes for a single paren in the generated SQL, and are acting as grouping for order of operations.
+Doubled parens (`((` and `))`) are escapes for a single paren in the generated SQL, and are grouping for order of operations, as expected.

 Most of what's left is `attribute: value` pairs, which work exactly the way you expect them to, except that no quoting is needed.
 The